-Healthy caesar salad dressing
+Greek yogurt caesar dressing

 This whole kale caesar salad shebang starts with the dressing.
 Besides acting as, well, salad dressing, it’s used in massaging the kale (more on that later).
 So you want to start with prepping the dressing first.

-There’s no raw egg here!
-Or any egg at all, actually.
-Instead Greek yogurt forms the base of the dressing to bring the creaminess.
+Instead, Greek yogurt forms the base of the dressing to bring the creaminess.
 Some versions that shy away from egg use mayonnaise, but one cup of mayonnaise really ups the fat and calorie levels.
 Using plain Greek yogurt is a much lighter option, and with all of the flavors going on here, you can’t even taste the yogurt tang.

 We’re also cheating on the anchovy front.
 The unique, briny flavor that adds a special something to caesar salad dressing comes from anchovy paste here.
 Super easy.
 That’s the brownish/grayish paste you see in the above photos.

 I’ve experimented with adding different amounts of anchovy paste to this dressing and landed on two-and-a-half teaspoons being the sweet spot.
 It doesn’t add much of a fishy flavor (if you’re worried about that).